 Sales of securities are much easier, and often only possible, when an active trading market for the securities exists.
-The Investor should be aware that there will be no market for the Promissory Notes and that the Promissory Notes are subject to restrictions on their transferability as discussed elsewhere in this Memorandum.
+The Investor should be aware that there will be no market for the Promissory Notes and that the Promissory Notes are subject to restrictions on their transferability as discussed elsewhere in the Offering Memorandum.
 The Company will not register in order to facilitate trading.
 The Investor’s principal invested in the Promissory Note will be illiquid until the date of maturity.

 Inflation would erode the purchasing power of an Investor’s investment in a Promissory Note.